Buyer’s Guide to Hay Equipment

 If the sellers don’t know much about who makes the equipment they sell, how can you feel confident they’ll stand behind it?
 What is their history with this company?
 How did they come to do business together?
 Press for details, and if you don’t get them, it may be time to shop elsewhere.
 Also, the manufacturer should have its own website that you can visit to learn more about the company.

 At Tractor Tools Direct, we’ve met all of our suppliers.
-We travel to Italy at least annually to meet with manufacturers and look at their products.
+We travel to factories at least annually to meet with manufacturers and look at their products.
 We always start with a small order.
 That allows us to verify that the manufacturer handles the order in a professional manner.
 Once we receive the order, the equipment is given a thorough inspection and is tested to make sure that everything works according to the manufacturer’s claims.
 Only then do we offer the company’s items on our website.

 If your machine breaks down, you need to be able to get the parts you need quickly so that you can get back to work.
 Some web retailers sell whole goods but may not be able to get parts for them in a timely fashion, or they may not sell parts at all.
 Make sure there are parts for your machine in stock and ready to ship.